-Star Voting picks up where RCV left off and was designed and created to fix these problems.
-We need an accurate, representative voting system where nobody’s vote is wasted, that rewards us for voting honestly, and that if fair and unbiased.
+STAR Voting picks up where RCV left off and was designed and created to fix these problems.
+We need an accurate, representative voting system where nobody’s vote is wasted, that rewards us for voting honestly, and that if fair, equal and unbiased.
 Now, for the first time it actually exists!
-Star Voting, (aka.
-Score Runoff Voting or SRV) is an innovative, new system designed right here in Oregon by a group from Eugene called Equal Vote.
+STAR Voting, (aka SRV) is an innovative, new system designed right here in Oregon by a group from Eugene called Equal Vote.
 Led by election reform advocate Mark Frohnmayer, it’s been gaining traction and getting field testing in non-government elections as it gears up for it’s first round of ballot measures in 2018.
-Star Voting offers a combination of benefits that we have never had available all at once without making us pick and choose what is most important.
+STAR Voting offers a combination of benefits that we have never had available all at once.
+We’ve had to pick and choose what is most important.
 It doesn’t meet every criteria 100% perfectly, but it balances them in such a way that it does a really good job all around.
-Star Voting let’s voters be honest and expressive.
+STAR Voting let’s voters be honest and expressive.
 It lets voters put their favorite first but also show support for others without worrying that it will backfire because honest is the best strategy.
 It works just as well with any number of strong viable candidates which means that voters only have to go to the polls once.

 “In the first round all the scores from each ballot are added up,